emmercm/www/src/blog/starting-a-metalsmith-project.md

 node index
 ```

-And if there is no output or errors from the command we know Metalsmith is working right.
+If there is no output from the command we know Metalsmith is working right.

 ### 5. Adding an index page